Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 PNG files with indexed colors can also have an alpha value for each palette index which may suffice, as per the [specification](https://www.w3.org/TR/2003/REC-PNG-20031110/#6AlphaRepresentation).
 GIF files can only mark a single palette index as transparent which is not the same as an alpha channel, but does facilitate transparency as per the [specification](https://www.w3.org/Graphics/GIF/spec-gif89a.txt)

-Image files that use solid colors such as magenta, cyan, or white to indicate transparency are not to be supported.
+Image files that use solid colors such as magenta, cyan, or white to indicate transparency are not supported by this extension.
 Such images should be converted to PNG or GIF files that include an alpha channel, or transparency information / alpha value for the specific palette index (or RGB value).